sairamtarra/GuessTheNumber/README.md

 # GuessTheNumber
-Console-based Java Number Guessing Game using Core Java (Loops, Conditionals)
+A simple Java console game using Random and Scanner.